 "Since our last meeting in July, the oil market has markedly improved," Kuwaiti Oil Minister Essam al-Marzouq said in an opening speech at the meeting he is chairing.
 "The market is now evidently well on its way towards rebalancing."

 Oil prices have gained more than 15 percent in the past three months to trade above $56 a barrel, suggesting the deal is making progress in getting rid of excess supply.

 Russian Energy Minister Alexander Novak said OPEC and the other producers needed to continue coordination and work on a strategy from April 2018, adding oil demand was rising at a "high pace."

 Nigeria and Libya, which have been exempt from the curbs, were also invited to attend the talks.

-The Energy Information Administration (EIA) on Wednesday reported U.S. crude production rose to 9.51 million barrels per day (bpd) in the week ended Sept.
-15 from 8.78 million bpd a week earlier.
+The Energy Information Administration (EIA) on Wednesday reported that U.S. crude production rose to 9.51 million bpd in the week ended Sept.15 from 8.78 million bpd a week earlier.

-Commerzbank said in a note oil prices were finding some support from tensions sparked by plans by the regional government of Iraqi Kurdistan to hold an independence referendum.
+Commerzbank said in a note that oil prices were finding some support from tensions sparked by plans the regional government of Iraqi Kurdistan to hold an independence referendum.

 Iraq's government and Western powers oppose holding such a vote in the oil producing region.